11 October 2019

 “Another important area of inquiry is "smart contracts" - systems which automatically move digital assets according to arbitrary pre-specified rules.”

-We can gather from these two explanations, as well as general use of the term “smart” contracts, that a “smart” contract is about automating the transfer or control of digital assets according to pre-specified rules, and such automation can be used in a variety of ways in a commercial context, including ensuring commitment and performance by parties, and triggering remedies.
+We can gather from these explanations and examples, as well as general use of the term “smart” contracts, that a “smart” contract is about automating the transfer or control of digital assets according to pre-specified rules, and such automation can be used in a variety of ways in a commercial context, including ensuring commitment and performance by parties, and triggering remedies.

 But this begs the more fundamental question – is a “smart” contract really a contract at all?